siemens/ix/packages/documentation/docs/controls/_blind_styleguide.md

 ## Types

 Multiple blinds can be placed below each other to create an accordion.
 The recommended distance between the blinds is `0.5rem`.
-Blinds within an accordion can either close and open independently or dependently depending on the design requirements.
+Typically, only one blind can be opened within an accordion but users can be allowed to open multiple blinds at a time.

 ![Accordion](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=2%3A655&mode=design&t=9faEnH99BaAxqCGM-1)